 Mystery writer and event founder, Clay Stafford, presented Janice S. C. Petrie with the 2014 Silver Falchion Award for Best Children’s Picture Book in August at the “Killer Nashville” mystery writers conference.
 We are absolutely thrilled, and excited about the upcoming adventure that “Did You Make the Hole in the Shell in the Sea?” is about to set out on.
 Clay says this book is going to travel the world!

-“Perfection To A Fault” Talk & Book Signing at Freedom, New Hampshire’s Old Home Days
+“Perfection To A Fault” Talk and Book Signing at Freedom, New Hampshire’s Old Home Days

-Book Signing & Sea Animal Display at the Holiday Stroll
+Book Signing and Sea Animal Display at the Holdiay Stroll

 New England Library Association Conference